What it means for you

 Yes.
 There should be no immediate changes to how you make and receive payments to UK and EU countries.
-And of course you can continue to access your bank account through the mobile app to conduct your everyday banking needs.
+And, of course, you can continue to access your bank account through our mobile app and online banking to conduct your everyday banking needs.

 Icon expand Will I still be able to use ATMs in the UK and EU countries?

 Yes.
 It will still be easy to use your bank card in ATMs in the UK and across Europe, in much the same way as you can use it today when you go on holiday to non-EU countries, such as America or Australia.
-And of course you can continue to access your bank account through the mobile app to conduct your everyday banking needs.
+And, of course, you can continue to access your bank account through our mobile app and online banking to conduct your everyday banking needs.

 Icon expand Is my money safe?

 Yes.
 If you are currently covered by the Deposit Guarantee Scheme, you will continue to be covered by this scheme.
 Ulster Bank Ireland DAC will continue to be regulated by the Central Bank of Ireland.